MTV (Latin America): History

 A few important events in the late 1980s led to the creation of MTV Latin America.
 Firstly, the program "MTV International" was created in 1988, produced at MTV's facilities in New York and led by Daisy Fuentes.
 This weekly program was broadcast through Latin American and American channels and presented music videos from both regions.
 A second catalyst was the rise of the "Spanish Rock fever", which included artists such as Argentine rockers Miguel Mateos and Soda Stereo.

 Lastly, during these years the first-ever Spanish rock concert in the US was put on by Miguel Mateos, which created excitement amongst Latino communities in the United States.
 In its launch year, it was sold to television stations in eleven Latin American countries, whereas in the United States, it aired on Telemundo.
 It had led the ratings in its timeslot in Ecuador and had agreements with FM stations to carry a simulcast of the program due to sound problems in television sets in Latin America at the time.

+With the growing popularity of Latino artists, channel executives began to take notice and realized the increasing quality and popularity of music sung in Spanish.
+After considering the success of other international MTV channels, such as MTV Europe and MTV Brasil.
+In the late 1980s, Viacom approached Televisa with a proposal to establish a franchise or partnership to launch the Spanish-language MTV brand in Mexico and the broader region.
+Emilio Azcárraga Milmo rejected the offer, citing his opposition to arrangements that would involve shared control or external interference in his businesses.

+MTV Networks eventually launched MTV (Latin America) independently in October 1993.
+The channel operated with a single feed broadcast across Latin America.
+Its programming was produced and recorded in Miami, Florida, where its studios were located.
+Daisy Fuentes was among the channel’s first video jockeys (VJs).
+Beto González, from Guatemala, oversaw MTV’s media and advertising operations from 1994 to 1999, after which he was succeeded by Gus Rodríguez of Mexico.

 MTV (Latin America) logo used from 1993 to 2011.

 MTV (Latin America) logo used from 2011 to October 2021 in North feed and November 2021 in South feed.

-With the growing popularity of Latino artists, channel executives began to take notice and realized the increasing quality and popularity of music sung in Spanish.
-After considering the success of other international MTV channels, such as MTV Europe and MTV Brasil, MTV Networks launched "MTV in Spanish" in October 1993.
-The channel had one signal to broadcast to all of Latin America.
-All programs were recorded and produced in Miami, FL where the studios were located.
-Daisy Fuentes became one of the first VJs for the channel.

-Beto González from Guatemala was in charge of MTV media and ads from 1994 from 1999, later succeeded by Gus Rodríguez from México.

 As the channel began to experience growing popularity in the early part of 1995, new shows were added to the program.
 For the first time, shows unrelated to music were broadcast, such as Beavis and Butthead.
 MTV News was added, a segment dedicated to news on celebrities, film, politics and social issues, usually combining subjective and objective commentary.
 Lastly, in this same year the show Conexion was launched, the most popular show in the channel's history, which has remained on air for a record length of time and boasts the largest audience of any program in the history of the channel.